CompuMasterGmbH/CompuMaster.Data/README.md

 * Remove password part from ConnectionString in case you need to show it to your administrative user
 * Query from LDAP directories directly into DataTables
 * Create empty Microsoft Excel or Microsoft Access database files for immediate read/write access

+## Honors
+This library has been developed and maintained by [CompuMaster GmbH](http://www.compumaster.de/) for years.